 - 27. On receiving an application for resource consent, building consent, certificate of acceptance, or service connection, Council will check that: - (A) The development (subdivision, building, land use, or work) generates a demand for reserves or network infrastructure; and - (B) The effect of that development (together with other developments) is to require new or additional assets or assets of increased capacity in terms of reserves or network infrastructure; and - (C) Council has incurred or will incur capital expenditure to provide appropriately for those assets.
 This includes capital expenditure already incurred by Council in anticipation of development. - 28.
-Council has identified the assets and areas that are likely to meet the requirements of (B) and (C), and these are outlined in Schedules 2 and 3 (Past and future assets funded by development contributions) and Part 3 (Development contribution catchment maps).
+Council has identified the assets and areas that are likely to meet the requirements of 27(B) and 27(C), and these are outlined in Schedules 2 and 3 (Past and future assets funded by development contributions) and Part 3 (Development contribution catchment maps).
 In general, if a development is within one of the areas covered by the catchment maps it is likely that development contributions will be required. - 29.
-Development contributions may be waived or reduced if: - A resource consent or building consent does not generate additional demand for any community facilities (such as a minor boundary adjustment); or - One of the circumstances outlined in the section Limitations on imposing development contributions apply; or - Credits apply as outlined in the Credits section. - 30.
-If a subsequent resource consent (including a change to a condition of a resource consent), building consent, certificate of acceptance, or service connection is sought, a new assessment may be undertaken using the Policy in force at that time.
-Any increase or decrease in the number of HUEs, relative to the original assessment, will be calculated and the contributions adjusted to reflect this.

-- 31. This means Council will require additional development contributions where additional units of demand are created, and development contributions for those additional units of demand have not already been required. - 32.
-Examples of where these would be needed, include: - Minimal development contributions have been levied on a commercial development at subdivision or land use consent stage as the type of development that will happen will only be known at building consent stage. - The nature of use has changed, for example from a low infrastructure demand commercial use to a high infrastructure demand commercial use. - 33.
-If an extension of time for a resource consent is sought under s125 RMA91, then a new assessment will not be undertaken and the existing assessment will continue to apply.
-The amount payable will be inflation adjusted. - 34.
-The Council may require development contributions for assets which are not included in the Schedule 2 provided the test in s201A(7) LGA02 is met.
+Development contributions may be waived or reduced if credits apply, as outlined in the Credits section. - 30.
+Development contributions will not be taken if one of the circumstances outlined in the section Limitations on imposing development contributions applies. - 31.
+If a subsequent resource consent or variation to a resource consent, building consent, certificate of acceptance, or service connection is sought, a new assessment may be undertaken using the Policy in force at that time.
+Any increase or decrease in the number of HUEs, relative to the original assessment, will be calculated and the contributions adjusted to reflect this. - 32.
+Council will require additional development contributions where additional units of demand are created, and development contributions for those additional units of demand have not already been required.
+Examples of where these would be needed, include: - Minimal development contributions have been levied on a commercial development at subdivision or land use consent stage as the type of development that will happen will only be known at building consent stage. - The nature of use has changed, for example from a low infrastructure demand commercial use to a high infrastructure demand commercial use. - Development contributions were not levied at the subdivision or land use consent stage, but a subsequent change in use (or intensification of use) generates demand for community infrastructure. - 33.
+If an extension of time for a resource consent is sought under s 125 RMA91, then a new development contributions assessment will not be undertaken and the existing assessment will continue to apply.
+The amount payable will be inflation adjusted in accordance with paragraph 16.